 When taking an RPG into battle, you have an extra projectile to throw an enemy’s way.
-Or if you rock a Claymore to safeguard key choke points on your favorite spot, then you’ll have an extra one for good measure.
+On the other hand, if you rock a Claymore to safeguard key chokepoints on your favorite spot, then you’ll have an extra one for good measure.

 4. Perk 3: Battle Hardened

 But in Warzone, the story is pretty different.
-With Stims and Heartbeat Sensors regarded as the essential pieces of Tactical Equipment, Flashes/Stuns are pushed down the list — meaning the chances of you being hit by them are significantly reduced compared with multiplayer.
+Stims and Heartbeat Sensors regarded as the essential pieces of Tactical Equipment.
+However, Flashes/Stuns are pushed down the list — meaning the chances of you being hit by them are significantly reduced compared with multiplayer.

-That said, if you often find yourself being flashed or stunned mid-gunfight, then using Battle Hardened will significantly reduce the strength of those, which allows you to keep your wits about you a split second longer.
+If you often find yourself being flashed or stunned mid-gunfight, using Battle Hardened will significantly reduce the strength of those.
+This allows you to keep your wits about you for a split second longer.
 As an extra benefit, your Operator will be totally immune to Snapshot Grenades.

 3. Perk 3: Spotter

 Lethal Equipment plays a big part in Warzone.
-Whether it be a well-placed Claymore or Proximity Mine (or even if it’s just an enemy Trophy System), the ability to scout out enemy equipment could give you and your team the tactical advantage before choosing to engage.
+Whether it be a well-placed Claymore or Proximity Mine (or even if it’s just an enemy Trophy System), the ability to scout out enemy equipment could give you the tactical advantage before engaging.

-You wouldn’t go into a room all guns blazing if you knew it was trip wired to the high heavens, would you?
-The perk can essentially be shared among your squad too, as you can highlight enemy equipment for your teammates simply by aiming at them.
+This perk can be shared among your squad too, highlighting enemy equipment for your teammates simply by aiming at them.

 2. Perk 3: Tune Up

-If you are often the last alive in your squad or are the designated medic, then Tune Up is a must-have perk.
-While it won’t do you much good in a solos match, it is almost essential to those who are constantly picking up their squadmates.
+Often the last alive in your squad or are the designated medic?
+Tune Up is a must-have perk.
+Not great in a solos match, it’s almost essential to those who are constantly picking up squadmates.

-Tune Up allows you to get your teammates back into the thick of the action 25% faster than the standard time.
-If you manage to make it past Gulag closure, then Tune Up might be the difference between taking on your enemies as a pack as opposed to being a lone wolf.
+Tune Up allows you to get your teammates back in the action 25% faster than the standard time.
+If you manage to make it past Gulag closure, Tune Up is the difference between taking on your enemies as a pack as opposed to being a lone wolf.

 1. Perk 3: Tracker

 Arguably the most overpowered perk of them all, Tracker effectively gives you a permanent UAV.
-When this is equipped, enemies will leave temporary footprint trails behind them which glow red.
-So if there’s enemies nearby, you’ll know about it.
+With this equipped, enemies will leave temporary footprint trails behind them which glow red.
+So if there are enemies nearby, you’ll know about it.

-Not only that, but Tracker will conceal death markers of enemies that you kill, alongside revealing markers of recent enemy death locations.
-When you’re on the hunt for as many kills as possible, or just looking to lurk in the shadows, this will give the ultimate intel on your foes.
+Tracker will conceal death markers of enemies that you kill, alongside revealing markers of recent enemy death locations.
+This will give the ultimate intel on your foes.

 So there you have it, all of Warzone’s perks ranked in descending order.
 It’s important to understand that all of these perks will suit individual play styles in a different way.

-If you’re an aggressive player you might be more inclined to use E.O.D, Overkill and Tracker as your go-to rig of choice.
-Whereas a more conservative playstyle might benefit most from Cold-Blooded, Ghost and Spotter to prevent the enemies from getting the jump on you!
+Aggressive players might be more inclined to use E.O.D, Overkill and Tracker.
+Conservative playstyles might benefit most from Cold-Blooded, Ghost, and Spotter to prevent the enemies from getting the jump on you!